xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

 The following example is an output of dual-solvent predcition (n=2) with target HSP equals to (18.0, 1.4, 2.0)

-- Note that this is the HSP of toluene, which also suggests one of the potential important applications of *Solvent Predictor*, which is to find solvent replacement. (see ref X for details.)
+- Note that this is the HSP of toluene, which also suggests one of the potential important applications of *Solvent Predictor*, that is to find solvent replacement.

 Let's look at those output files: